MistaFeast/RBXGOLD-Notifier/README.md

 ```bash
 python ./main.py
 ```
 The script will connect to the RBXGOLD API and start monitoring rain events.
-When rain is detected, it will send a Discord notification to everyone in the server.
+When a rain is detected, it will send a Discord notification to your webhook.

 ## Customization